maclaughlin/maclaughlin.github.io/index.md

 ## Publications
 ### 2021
 * _Ansel MacLaughlin_\*, Shaobin Xu\*, and David A Smith.
-Recovering Lexically and Semantically Reused Texts.
-In Proceedings of the Tenth Joint Conference on Lexical and Computational Semantics (\*SEM-21), 2021
+[Recovering Lexically and Semantically Reused Texts](https://aclanthology.org/2021.starsem-1.5.pdf).
+In Proceedings of \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics, 2021

 * _Ansel MacLaughlin_, Tao Chen, Burcu Karagol Ayan, and Dan Roth.
 [Context-Based Quotation Recommendation](maclaughlin-icwsm-2021.pdf).
 In Proceedings of the 15th International AAAI Conference on Web and Social Media (ICWSM’21), 2021